4 years full-time

 This program starts in January and ends in December (requiring attendance between 36-44 weeks in the year).

 The MD is offered full time, on-campus at Gold Coast campus and the PhD component is offered full-time for the first two years of study and part-time during completion of years 3 and 4 of the MD.

 Students complete the first two years of the MD program (Medicine 1 and Medicine 2) then take Leave of Absence from the MD program for two years and enrol as a full time PhD student in a field of clinical research for the next two years (Years 3 and 4 of the concurrent offering).
 Students then complete the final two years of the MD (Medicine 3 and Medicine 4) during Years 5 and 6, while also enrolling part time in the PhD.
 The PhD would be finalised before the beginning of Trimester 2 of Medicine 4.

-Leave of absence: Students will require approval from the Head, School of Medicine or nominee to take a leave of absence.
+Leave of absence: Students will require approval from the Head, School of Medicine and Dentistry or nominee to take a leave of absence.
 The period of leave will normally be one year.

 To be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.

 Trimester 1 and Trimester 2 are deemed standard study periods.
 As Trimester 3 is a non-standard study period, continuing students moving from one year to the next will not be required to study during this trimester to be eligible for student income support.

 Domestic students who commence in Trimester 3 may be eligible for student income support from the onset of study provided they are enrolled full-time in this study period.

 Please refer to the Australian Government website for more details.